Lebanon forms new government, breaking year-long deadlock

 Lebanon’s new prime minister Najib Mikati and president Michel Aoun have signed a decree forming a new government, breaking a 13-month deadlock that has seen the country slide deeper into financial chaos and poverty.

-Mr Mikati held back tears as he pledged to do everything in his power to stop the country from descending further into economic collapse and urged fractious politicians to work together.
+Mr Mikati made an emotional pledge to do everything in his power to stop the country from descending further into economic collapse, and urged fractious politicians to work together.

 Speaking at the presidential palace, he said: “The situation is difficult but not impossible to deal with if we cooperate.
 We have to put our hands together.”

-He pledged to help Lebanon through “exceptional circumstances”, as its economy continues to crumble.
-The Lebanese pound has lost 90 per cent of its value since October 2019, driving hyperinflation and plunging more than half the population in poverty.
+He pledged to help Lebanon through “exceptional circumstances” as its economy continues to crumble.
+The Lebanese pound has lost 90 per cent of its value since October 2019, driving hyperinflation and plunging more than half of the population into poverty.

 The United Nations recently estimated that almost three-quarters of the country’s population live in poverty, amid crippling fuel and medicine shortages that have threatened to shut down hospitals, bakeries and the internet.

-The announcement on Friday means the country has a fully empowered government for the first time in over a year, since the catastrophic 4 August 2020 explosion at Beirut port that forced the resignation of then PM Hassan Diab’s government.
+The announcement on Friday means the country has a fully empowered government for the first time in over a year, since the catastrophic 4 August 2020 explosion at Beirut’s port that forced the resignation of the then prime minister Hassan Diab’s government.

-Mr Mikati, a billionaire businessman from the northern city of Tripoli, served as Lebanon’s prime minister in 2005 and from 2011 and 2013.
-He is widely considered to be part of the same political class that has been blamed for corruption and mismanagement leading to the country’s current crisis.
+Mr Mikati, a billionaire businessman from the northern city of Tripoli, served as Lebanon’s prime minister in 2005 and between 2011 and 2013.
+He is widely considered to be a member of the political class that has been blamed for the corruption and mismanagement that has led to the country’s current crisis.

-Some of them are experts in their field, including Firas Abiad, director-general of the public hospital leading the coronavirus fight who has won praise for his transparency in handling the pandemic.
+Some of his fellow ministers are experts in their field, including Firas Abiad, director-general of the public hospital that is leading the coronavirus fight, who has won praise for his transparency in handling the pandemic.

 Youssef Khalil, a senior central bank official and aide to governor Riad Salameh, was named finance minister.

-Meanwhile the Shi’ite Islamist movement Hezbollah, a political ally of Aoun which is designated a terrorist group by the United States, named two of the 24 ministers.
+Meanwhile the Shia Islamist movement Hezbollah, a political ally of Aoun that is designated a terrorist group by the United States, named two of the 24 ministers.

 Join our new commenting forum